Skip to main content

 • External links — provider links for imported web chat sessions when available

-The Sessions page supports filtering by action, status, actor, topic, and date range.
+The Sessions page supports filtering by action, status, actor, client, topic, and date range.

 Set up Sessions